buggyrace/buggy-race-server/tech_notes/content/tech-notes/secret-key.md

 Now, you know that websites — the [buggy race server]({{ BUGGY_RACE_SERVER_URL }}) for example — _do_ let you login.
-Requests you send after your correct username and password combo are demonstrably handled differently from those before.
+Requests you send after your correct username and password combo are demonstrably handled differently from those you sent before.
 Basically there is a _session_ at work.
 It's how you are able to login.
-It's also how I'm able to log in at the same time as you but the webserver sends us different things.
-I can't see your buggy; you can't see mine.
+It's also how someone else is able to log in at the same time as you but the webserver sends the two of you different things.
+The other user can't see your buggy; you can't see theirs.

 How does that work?